StudioEtrange/stella/nix/pool/artefact/lddtree/README.md

 Options:

   -a              Show all duplicated dependencies
-  -R <root>       Use this ROOT filesystem tree --no-auto-root  Do not automatically prefix input ELFs with ROOT -l              List binary, interpreter and found dependencies files and their resolved links -m              List dependencies in flat output
-  -b              Change default backend tools (default is scanelf, alternative is readelf) --no-recursive	Do not recursivly parse dependencies --no-header			Do not show header first line (including interpreter)

-  -h              Show this help output
   -x              Run with debugging
+  -b <backend>    Force use of specific backend tools (scanelf or readelf) -R <root>       Use this ROOT filesystem tree --no-auto-root  Do not automatically prefix input ELFs with ROOT --no-recursive  Do not recursivly parse dependencies --no-header     Do not show header (binary and interpreter info) -l              Display a list of linked libraries in a flat format -m              Display a map of resolved linked libraries -h              Show this help output
   -V              Show version information
 ```